top of page

 • Use caution when handling tools with sharp edges.
 Gloves are required when sharpening tools.

 • Don’t cut limbs or trees that may contact overhead utility lines.
-Stay clear of any and all overhead utilities.
+Stay clear of all overhead utilities.
+Only qualified line-clearance arborists may work within required OSHA minimum approach distances of energized lines.
+Treat all lines as energized unless verified otherwise by the utility.

-• Tree trimming which would require climbing must be performed only by a trained employee or with the use of a bucket truck.
+• Tree trimming that requires climbing must be performed only by a trained employee or with the use of a bucket truck.
+When climbing or using aerial lifts, fall protection must be used as required.

-Use extreme care when cutting trees and brush that are under stress or additional loads, such as conditions following an ice storm.
+• Use extreme care when cutting trees and brush that are under stress or additional loads, such as after an ice storm.

 bottom of page